Max-Mobility/permobil-wear/README.md

 # Get Started

-After cloning execute `npm run nuki && npm run start.android` in your terminal.
+After cloning execute `npm run setup && npm run start.android` in your terminal.

 **Make sure you have a WearOS device connected or a WearOS AVD (emulator) running.**